With an identifiable post-modern aesthetic and idealistic ethos, Factory Records was one of the most iconic record labels that emerged post-punk.

 THE WAKE Talk About The Past (1984)

-Often compared unfavourably with their more illustrious label mates, THE WAKE are probably what NEW ORDER would have continued to sound like had they not discovered the joys of the dancefloor.
+THE WAKE were probably what NEW ORDER would have continued to sound like had they not discovered the joys of the dancefloor.
 A dour Scottish four-piece who also had a female keyboard player Carolyn Allen in their ranks, their music could be claustrophobic.
 ‘Talk About the Past’ however showed a brighter side with scratchy rhythm guitar, shiny synths, melodica flourishes and barely audible vocals.
 Featuring Vini Reilly of THE DURUTTI COLUMN on piano, FAC88 was probably their career highlight.